1and1/ioc-unit/README.md

 # Currently

 In this branch there is no ejb-cdi-unit anymore.
 The past showed that it is sometimes quite cumbersome to create a new test for an existing module.
-There causes for that lie in the most of the time helping intelligence of CDI-Unit in adding classes to the test-configuration.
+The causes for that lie in the, most of the time helpful, intelligence of CDI-Unit in adding classes to the test-configuration.
 There is more about that in ....

 Therefore a module has been developed that